glekner/il-bank-mcp/README.md

 - **Real-time Updates**: Refresh data on-demand from any provider
 - **Automated Sync**: By default, scrapes your bank data every 6 hours to keep everything current

+### What questions can I ask?

+Here are some questions to get insights from your financial data:

+- "Analyze spending patterns of Wolt"
+- "Show me all subscriptions I'm paying for and their total monthly cost"
+- "Show me all transactions over ₪1,000 in the last 30 days with their categories"
+- "How much did I spend on groceries last month?"
+- "Compare my spending this month vs last month"

 ### What tools does IL Bank MCP provide?

 - `get_transactions` - Fetch transactions for any time period